-In September this year the United Nations released 17 new sustainable development goals to transform our world.
+In September 2015, the United Nations released 17 new sustainable development goals to transform our world.
 The UN provides a great website, its up to date, with an inter-active knowledge platform for educators and policy makers.

 For more information about Recovery TAS 21st century sustainability program, or to book a Waste Wise Sustainability Education Tour please contact our internationally award winning Education Officer on Rena Dare, on 0400898673 or